ArtifactDB/gypsum-bioc-index/README.md

 We construct new indices by fetching metadata and converting them into records on one or more tables based on the corresponding schema specification;
 existing indices are updated by routinely scanning the [logs](https://github.com/ArtifactDB/gypsum-worker#parsing-logs) for new or deleted content.

-## Schema specification
+This document is intended for system administrators or the occasional developer who wants to create a new search index for their package(s).
+Users should not have to interact with these indices directly, as this should be mediated by client packages in relevant frameworks like R/Bioconductor.
+For example, the [gypsum R client](https://github.com/ArtifactDB/gypsum-R) provides functions for obtaining the schemas and indices, which are then called by more user-facing packages like the [scRNAseq](https://github.com/LTLA/scRNAseq) R package.

+## From JSON schemas to SQLite

 We expect that the metadata for any **gypsum** object can be represented as JSON, which allows for fairly complex metadata fields.
 The expectations for the metadata are described by [JSON schemas](https://json-schema.org) - readers can find some examples in the [schemas/](schemas/) subdirectory.
-The scripts in this repository uses the JSON schemas to automtically initialize SQLite tables and to convert JSON metadata into table rows.
+The scripts in this repository use the JSON schemas to automtically initialize SQLite tables and to convert JSON metadata into table rows.
 Each JSON schema is used to generate its a separate SQLite file that contains one or more tables depending on the schema's complexity.

 ### File contents